DeepikaPeddi/MovieMate/README.md

 Overview

 MovieMate is a full stack movie discovery web application developed using React, Spring Boot, MySQL, and TMDB API.

-The application allows users to explore trending movies, search movies, browse movies by language, save favorites, and manage a personal watchlist.
+The application allows users to:

+Explore trending movies
+Browse movies by language
+Search movies
+Save favorite movies
+Manage a personal watchlist

-The project uses JWT Authentication and Protected Routes to provide secure user-specific features.
+The project uses JWT Authentication and Protected Routes to provide secure user-specific functionality.

 MovieMate follows a complete full stack architecture using: